stuartjwright/fantasy-football-app/report/060-implementation.md

 The Socket.IO library offers features for organising and managing sockets in an application using **namespaces** and **rooms**[@socketio_rooms].

 Namespaces allow for separation of concerns between communication channels in an application.
-In this application, only one namespace ('leagues') was required, but if it was later decided to, for example, add a chatroom to the home page, this could exist in a separate namespace, keeping the logic for different parts of the application separate.
+In this application, only one namespace ('leagues') was required, but if it was later decided to, for example, add a chat room to the home page, this could exist in a separate namespace, keeping the logic for different parts of the application separate.

 Each namespace can contain several rooms.
 In this application, a separate room exists for each league, allowing the server to push messages to all clients in the room after some database action has been performed.
 This ensures that all clients have the most up-to-date representation of the league state, without them having to request it manually.